janjsn/lew_nexus_ac_bioenergy/README.md

 Modules refer to:
 1. Process land cover data.
-2. Integrate datasets and methods to produce bioenergy potentials and key nexus indicators.
+2. Integrate datasets and methods to assess bioenergy potentials and key nexus indicators.
 3. Compare FAO statistics with ESA CCI-LC.

 Custom code is memory intensive, and has been run on a server with 1 TB RAM.